telerik/winforms-docs/spellchecker/dictionaries.md

 slug: winforms/spellchecker/dictionaries
 tags: dictionaries
 published: True
-position: 4
+position: 5
 ---

 # Dictionaries

 RadSpellChecker comes with one predefined dictionary which checks the English language.
-        In case you need a dictionary for another language, you check the [Dictinaries for RadSpellChecker](http://www.telerik.com/community/code-library/winforms/localization-providers/dictionaries-for-radspellchecker.aspx) article where our customers have provided their own implementation of dictionaries for the different languages.
-        The following section demonstrates how you can load one of these dictionaries in your own project.
+In case you need a dictionary for another language, you check the [Dictinaries for RadSpellChecker](http://www.telerik.com/community/code-library/winforms/localization-providers/dictionaries-for-radspellchecker.aspx) article where our customers have provided their own implementation of dictionaries for the different languages.The following section demonstrates how you can load one of these dictionaries in your own project.

 ## Loading a custom dictionary